-Though he lived centuries before Christ, Alexander the Great (356-323 BC) influenced the Jewish world in which Mary Magdalene lived.
-Alexander was not merely a military conqueror, but a visionary with an ambition to spread Greek culture throughout the world.
+Take the case of Alexander the Great (356-323 BC).
+Strange as it may seem, Alexander the Great influenced the world in which Mary Magdalene lived.
+He was not just a military conqueror, but a visionary who wanted to spread Greek culture throughout the world.

 There was much that was refined and intelligent in Hellenistic (that is, Greek) culture, and many Jews were tempted to adopt it.
 But as they did, they found that their own culture and identity were threatened.